sidmitra/sidmitra.com/content/fixed/about.md

 title = "About"
 +++

-I'm a freelance developer and entrepreneur interested in startups, with considerable experience in designing, building and maintaining web applications.
+I'm a freelance engineer and entrepreneur interested in startups, with considerable experience in designing, building and maintaining web applications.

 I'm pretty big on learning languages through immersion.
 I know Spanish, and currently struggling through Mandarin(Taiwan), with the aim to learn the 5 most spoken languages in the world, so I could in theory communicate with billions of people in the world.